The Toftness Radiation Detector Is a Bogus Device

 The device supposedly focused the radiation so the chiropractor could detect it while rubbing his fingers on the detection plate.
 Rubbing hard could produce a crackling sound.
 According to Toftness, when the lens came to a diseased part of the back, the operator's fingers would encounter increased friction and start to "stick" on the rubbing plate.
 The more crackles, supposedly, the greater the "nerve interference" or "subluxation."
 The purported disturbances would then be treated by low-force spinal adjustments.
 Toftness conducted seminars to train chiropractors in the use of his apparatus, which he would lease for use in their own offices.

-Yale University's Edmund S. Crelin, Ph.D., who tested the device for the FDA, concluded that it was "hocus-pocus" He pointed out that radiation at 69.5 gigahertz would penetrate only about one millimeter of body tissue, while the spinal nerves are two to three inches from the body's surface.
+The device was originally called the Neurolinometer.
+Later he redesigned it and marketed it under the names "Toftness Research Instrument" and "Toftness Radiation Detector."
+Yale University's Edmund S. Crelin, Ph.D., who tested a Toftness Radiation Detector for the FDA, concluded that it was "hocus-pocus" He pointed out that radiation at 69.5 gigahertz would penetrate only about one millimeter of body tissue, while the spinal nerves are two to three inches from the body's surface.
 So even if a dysfunctional nerve could radiate the tiny amount of energy claimed by Toftness, the radiation would be absorbed by surrounding tissues and would not be detectable at or above the body's surface .

 In 1989, two chiropractors studied the use of a Toftness Radiation Detector to look for "upper cervical subluxations" in 50 patients.
 Since "upper cervical subluxation" has no anatomical reality, the study was meaningless on its face.
 Nevertheless, the authors concluded that the device had "fair but inadequate reliability."
 Not long afterward, the device was redesigned and was renamed the Sensometer.